 1 cup buttermilk, room temperature (not low-fat)

 1 teaspoon salt

 Mise en Place:

 Preheat oven to 350º.
-Center a cooking rack in the oven.
+Place a cooking rack in the center of the oven.

 Prepare Cake Pans with Liners:

-Grease two 8-inch or 9-inch cake pans with cooking spray or butter.
-Dust insides of pans with flour.
+Grease two 8 or 9-inch cake pans or a bundt cake pan with cooking spray or butter.
+Dust insides with flour.
 Tap pans upside down over a trash can to remove excess flour.

-The pans need to be lined with parchment paper (waxed paper will work) as extra insurance the cake will not stick to the bottom of the pan.
+If making a layer cake, line the pans with parchment paper (waxed paper will work) as extra insurance the cake will not stick to the pan.
 Even when I grease the living daylights out of cake pans, some cakes still want to stick to the bottom.
 This is one of them.
 Liners guarantee they will drop out easily.

 How to Make Liners for Cake Pans:

-Draw an outline of the cake pan on two sheets of parchment paper.
-Use scissors to cut out the paper disks.
-If you trim to just inside the line, your disks should fit nicely inside the pans.
-Place a liner in each pan.
-No need to grease the liners.
+Draw an outline of the cake pan on two sheets of parchment.
+Cut out the paper disks.
+If you trim to just inside the outline, your disks should fit nicely inside the pans.
+Place one liner in each pan.

 Make the Cake Batter: